 Computer-aided engineering (CAE) is the broad usage of computer software in analyzing and virtually testing engineering products.
-With a CAE tool, you can simulate, validate, and optimize products based on numerical analysis’ results.
+With a CAE tool, you can simulate, validate, and optimize products based on the results of a numerical analysis.

-CAE solutions are used to analyze the robustness and to improve performance of components and assemblies.
+CAE solutions are used in a wide range of industries to analyze the robustness and improve the performance of components and assemblies.
 At the same time, engineering simulation is the major support for design teams in product optimization.

-Nowadays, an integration between CAD and CAE has become necessary.
-Using the SaaS version of both solutions can reduce the differences, offering the possibility of creating a CAD model and run engineering simulations with minimal effort.
+Nowadays, an integration between CAD and CAE has become a necessary part of the everyday workflow for design engineers.
+Using the SaaS version of both solutions can reduce the differences, allowing the possibility of creating a CAD model and running engineering simulations with minimal effort.

-A CAE simulation session generally includes 3 main phases:
+A CAE simulation session generally includes three main phases:

 Main Benefits of CAE

-- Possibility to make corrections in the early concept & design phases;
+- Possibility to make corrections early in the concept and design phases

-- Dramatic cost reduction associated to physical testing of prototypes;
+- Dramatic reduction in the costs associated with physical testing of prototypes

 - 1D CAE, or mechatronic system simulation, for multi-domain mechatronics system design